-The Sun, as viewed from Earth, is approximately 32 arc-minutes in diameter.
+The solar disk, as viewed from Earth, is approximately 32 arc-minutes in diameter.
 By recording solar images every minute, NOAA observers will be able to detect and locate the occurrence of solar flares.
 This is the name given to the explosive releases of vast amounts of magnetic energy in the solar atmosphere.
 Since scientists are not yet able to predict the occurrence, magnitude or location of solar flares, it is necessary to continually observe the Sun to know when they are happening.

-When a flare erupts, it throws out large clouds of ionized, or electrically charged, gas.
-A small fraction of the cloud is very energetic and can reach the Earth within a few minutes to hours of the flare being observed.
+When a flare occurs, it may also result in the eruption of large clouds of ionized, or electrically charged, gas.
+A small fraction of the cloud is very energetic and if it travels towards the Earth, it can reach the Earth within a few minutes to hours of the flare being observed.
 These energetic particles pose a hazard to both astronauts and spacecraft.

-Coronal mass ejections, which are often associated with flares, take several days to reach the Earth.
-Fast, powerful ejections give rise to geomagnetic storms, which can disrupt radio transmissions and induce large currents in power transmission lines and oil pipelines.
-They have resulted in large-scale failures of the North American power grid and greatly increased pipeline erosion.
+Space weather events have resulted in large-scale failures of the North American power grid, greatly increased oil pipeline erosion, and have resulted in the loss of communication satellites.
 SXI also will monitor coronal holes -- persistent sources of high-speed solar wind.
-As the Sun rotates every 27 days, these sources spray across the Earth like a lawn sprinkler and cause recurring geomagnetic storms.
+As the Sun rotates every 27 days, these sources spray across the Earth like a lawn sprinkler and may be associated with recurring geomagnetic storms.

-The Solar and Astrophysics Laboratory at the ATC has a long heritage of spaceborne solar instruments including the Soft X-ray Telescope on the Japanese Yohkoh satellite, the Michelson Doppler Imager on the ESA/NASA Solar and Heliospheric Observatory, and the solar telescope on NASA's Transition Region and Coronal Explorer.
+The Solar and Astrophysics Laboratory at the ATC has a long heritage of spaceborne solar instruments including the Soft X-ray Telescope on the Japanese Yohkoh satellite, the Michelson Doppler Imager on the ESA/NASA Solar and Heliospheric Observatory, the solar telescope on NASA's Transition Region and Coronal Explorer, the Focal Plane Package on the Japanese Hinode satellite and the Extreme Ultraviolet Imager instruments on NASA's twin STEREO spacecraft.
 The laboratory also conducts basic research into understanding and predicting space weather and the behavior of our Sun including its impacts on Earth and climate.

 The ATC is the research and development organization of Lockheed Martin Space Systems Company (LMSSC).
-LMSSC, a major operating unit of Lockheed Martin Corporation, designs, develops, tests, manufactures and operates a variety of advanced technology systems for military, civil and commercial customers.
-Chief products include a full-range of space launch systems, including heavy-lift capability, ground systems, remote sensing and communications satellites for commercial and government customers, advanced space observatories and interplanetary spacecraft, fleet ballistic missiles and missile defense systems.
+LMSSC, a major operating unit of Lockheed Martin Corporation, designs and develops, tests, manufactures and operates a full spectrum of advanced-technology systems for national security and military, civil government and commercial customers.
+Chief products include human space flight systems; a full range of remote sensing, navigation, meteorological and communications satellites and instruments; space observatories and interplanetary spacecraft; laser radar; ballistic missiles; missile defense systems; and nanotechnology research and development.

-Headquartered in Bethesda, Md., Lockheed Martin employs about 135,000 people worldwide and is principally engaged in the research, design, development, manufacture, integration and sustainment of advanced technology systems, products and services.
-The corporation reported 2005 sales of \$37.2 billion.
+Headquartered in Bethesda, Md., Lockheed Martin is a global security company that employs about 146,000 people worldwide and is principally engaged in the research, design, development, manufacture, integration and sustainment of advanced technology systems, products and services.
+The corporation reported 2008 sales of \$42.7 billion.

-Media Contact: Buddy Nelson, 510-797-0349; e-mail, buddynelson@mac.com, pager: 1-888-916-1797
+Media Contact: Buddy Nelson, (510) 797-0349; e-mail, buddynelson@mac.com, pager: 1-888-916-1797